After five years of drought that crippled this already dry country, we arrived in Namibia to find the rains had indeed come down in Africa.

 Don’t underestimate the distance.
 On the map of Etosha, everything looks close by, but when you’re driving at a top speed of around 40km/h, it can take ages to get anywhere.
 Leave yourself plenty of time to get around and especially to get back to your camp at night.

-Inside Etosha National Park there are six established camps offering everything from spacious campsites to luxury bush chalets.
+Inside the park, there are six established camps offering everything from spacious campsites to luxury bush chalets.

 We stayed at the Namibia Wildlife Resorts (NWR) at Okaukuejo, Halali and Namutoni which are each secured at night and are nestled alongside a waterhole for prime game and sunset viewing.
 The camping grounds are equipped with a power point and light at each site and access to ablution blocks.
 Beautiful chalets are also available at each of these camps, some with a perfect location overlooking the waterholes for animal spotting right from your window.
 Other facilities include a restaurant, small shop and fuel pump.
 Game viewing drives can also be organised as well.